nikitavoloboev/data/productivity/flow/Rules.md

 	- start all cards capitalised
 - Don't make a card of a fact or something that you can easily look up

-## Product Hunt
+## Product Huntr
-- Add products I like to an appropriate collection
+- Add products I like to an appropriate collection.

 ## Vim
 - Document my main mappings in the vimrc itself (make things easier to search for)